TheTilted096/Wilted-Chess-Engine/README.md

 # To-Do's and Notes

+remember to change the version no in 3 places

 remember to do the mate score in tt update

 possibly create compound class between Generator and Position